-Dictamnus are hardy perennials that are ideal to use in the middle of a border as they are about 90 cm in height.
+Dictamnus plants are hardy perennials.
+They are ideal to use in the middle of a border as they are about 90 cm (3 feet) in height.

-They usually come into bloom from the end of spring to the summer, and carry star shaped pink or white flowers.
+They usually come into bloom from the end of spring to the summer.
+When they carry star shaped pink or white flowers.

 Dictamnus has fragrant green leaves.
 Some of the common names for members of the Dictamnus genus include Gas Plant, False dittany, and Burning bush.